Skip to main content

 Toggle: Background shading

-• Off (default): no background shading
+• Off (default): Removes all background shading.

 Minimum width (default: 175)